eRadical/ansible-my-fedora-workstation/README.md

 ====================================================================
 [![Build Status](https://travis-ci.org/eRadical/ansible-my-fedora-workstation.svg?branch=master)](https://travis-ci.org/eRadical/ansible-my-fedora-workstation)

 This is my setup.
-It was created to be of help when re-installing a Fedora Workstation... or keeping it up to date.
+It was created to be of help when (re)installing a Fedora Workstation... or keeping it up to date.
 By no means this is complete or suitable as is for you... but if you want something don't hesitate to ask in [Issues](https://github.com/eRadical/ansible-my-fedora-workstation/issues) or even better a [Pull request](https://github.com/eRadical/ansible-my-fedora-workstation/pulls).

 Workstation role changes: